uoregon-libraries/ojs-podman/README.md

 **Major caveat, though**: it turns out some versions (maybe all) of podman-compose do *not* support the "include" directive!
-If using podman, you'll want to either set up the compose files manually, or use `docker compose config -f ...` to have a flat compose setup generated for you.
+If using podman, you'll want to either set up the compose files manually, or use `docker compose config --no-interpolate --no-normalize --no-path-resolution -f ...` to have a flat compose setup generated for you.

 To use compose, you must set up a compose.yml *and* any overrides you want for a given environment.
 We provide a [compose.yml example][2], which is just a